tebatalla/css-friends/README.md

 As you add borders to everything, make sure to nudge the dropdown to line up nicely with vertical lines in the navigation bar.
 Finally, you may have issues with a list item poking through the bottom rounded edges.
 Fix this using the overflow property.

 Before moving on to Phase 3, add a `z-index` of `1` to the whole header bar.
-In order to do this, you will also have to set the `position` property to `relative`.
+In order to do this, you will also have to set the `position` property to `relative`, as `z-index` does not work on static, non-positioned, elements.
 This should not change anything visually as-is, but will ensure that our header dropdown will stay on top as we move on and add more to the page.

 Pat yourself on the back, you've earned it!
 By now we've covered the core concepts of CSS.
 Things will just get easier and *way* more fun!